-I am happy to share about my good "Green Tea Friend," who has been hosting a Japanese cooking class in Japan started an online virtual cooking class which has been a huge success.
-It was a privilege for tourists who visit Tokyo to take her class before (3000+ people have attended), but now her class is available online, so I thought that I have to share this news.
+I am happy to share about my good "Green Tea Friend," who has been hosting a Japanese cooking class in Japan, starting an online virtual cooking class, which has been a huge success.
+It was a privilege for tourists who visit Tokyo to take her class before (3000+ people have attended), but now her class is available online, so I thought that I had to share this news.

 I thought of introducing her to you since you love Japan and green tea.

-Mayuko’s Little Kitchen is a cooking service nestled in near Shinjuku Gyoen National Park.
-If you’re planning on visiting Harajuku, Meiji Shrine, or wandering around Shinjuku, a reservation at her kitchen may fit nicely in your schedule.
-She offers all kinds of cooking classes including matcha making for tea lovers, Panda Bento Boxes for the creative types, and perhaps a few options you’ve never experienced before!
+Mayuko’s Little Kitchen is a cooking service nestled near Shinjuku Gyoen National Park.
+If you’re planning on visiting Harajuku, Meiji Shrine, or wandering around Shinjuku, a reservation at her kitchen may fit nicely into your schedule.
+She offers all kinds of cooking classes, including matcha making for tea lovers, Panda Bento Boxes for the creative types, and perhaps a few options you’ve never experienced before!
 Her services have also been featured on Japanese TV shows.

 Mayuko uses Zoom to teach her popular classes online now.
-She focuses on using ingredients that can easily find in the kitchen or supermarket outside Japan.
+She focuses on using ingredients that can be easily found in the kitchen or supermarket outside of Japan.

-The class runs for 1.5–2 hours each, and she teaches you thoroughly how you can cook popular Japanese dishes.
+The class runs for 1.5–2 hours each, and she teaches you thoroughly how to cook popular Japanese dishes.

 Sushi 101 - Amazon Virtual Class!

 Chicken Nanban Class

 This succulent chicken dish originated in Miyazaki Prefecture, in the far south of Japan.
 In making Chicken Nanban, we marinate the chicken in a soy sauce-based sweet vinegar sauce before deep frying and top it off with a rich tartar sauce.
 I have never seen anyone who does not get excited about this dish.

 We will also make a suitable side dish, crispy shiitake tofu (or you can use tomato instead of tofu), which will be your lifelong dish!